-Police data is recorded by offence (rather than by victim or perpetrator) as defined in legislation.
+Police data is published by offence (rather than by victim or perpetrator) as defined in legislation.
 This makes it difficult to establish the precise number of victims or perpetrators.
 In nationally published crime data, offences are recorded in the year in which they are reported to the police, rather than the year the offence was committed (dates of offences are available at local level).
-In the year ending March 2016, non-recent cases accounted for 20% of all sexual offences (adult and child).
-Increases were found in both current (up 22%) and non-recent sexual offences (up 15%) compared to the previous year.
-The number of offences that took place over 20 years earlier was 8% higher in 2015/6 than the year before (ONS 2017).
-Police recorded crime data does not currently meet the standard of designation as National Statistics, although it is believed that the compliance with the recording standard has improved in recent years (ONS 2017).
+In the year ending March 2017, non-recent cases accounted for 27% of all sexual offences (adult and child).
+Non-recent offences increased by 16% compared with the year ending March 2016, in line with an overall increase in the number of sexual offences recorded (ONS, 2018).
+Police recorded crime data does not currently meet the standard of designation as National Statistics, although it is believed that the compliance with the recording standard has improved in recent years (ONS, 2017).

-The breakdown of identifiable CSA offences in England and Wales for 2015/16 (April to March) is presented in Table 2.
+The breakdown of identifiable CSA offences in England and Wales for 2016/17 (April to March) is presented in Table 2.
 This does not include all CSA, as it may be folded into other offence categories (e.g. trafficking, abduction, exposure and voyeurism) for which the precise proportion of offences committed against children cannot yet be obtained.
-The two offences most clearly associated with CSE - abuse of children through sexual exploitation and sexual grooming - make up 3.0% of police recorded CSA cases in England and 2.0% of cases in Wales.
-Whilst some child abuse images cases involve CSE, many are possession cases - that is, accessing and storing images created and possibly sold by others.
+The two offences most clearly associated with CSE - abuse of children through sexual exploitation and sexual